ARTS NORTHERN RIVERS REGIONAL SNAPSHOT 2014

 - A higher proportion of older persons compared with New South Wales and Australia

-However, 2008 Government reports show that the population of the Northern Rivers includes more creative practitioners than any other regional area of Australia.
-The region has a high concentration of creative professionals with a growth rate that far surpasses that of other regional areas.
+However, research conducted by Arts Northern Rivers for the development of a Regional Creative Industries Strategy showed that the population of the region included more creative practitioners than any other regional area of Australia.
+The region has a high concentration of creative professionals with a growth rate that surpasses that of other regional areas.
 Between 2001 and 2006, the creative industries were one of the region’s top four growth industries, particularly in the fields of visual arts, design, literature, publishing, screen and digital content.

 In the same period, the Northern Rivers recorded the highest creative industries employment growth in the state, more than double the Sydney growth rate, and the highest concentration of creative industry workers outside Sydney.

-- The Northern Rivers Performing Arts (NORPA) manages Lismore City Hall – which has been adapted into a performing arts space.
+- Lismore City Hall, home to the Northern Rivers Performing Arts (NORPA) – which has been adapted into a mutli-purpose and performing arts space and recently refurbished to include improved fly tower, foyer, rehearsal areas and seating

-- The Sariton Theatre, a historic cinema in Grafton, is also being adapted into a performing arts space.
+- The Saraton Theatre, an historic cinema in Grafton, which has also been adapted into a performing arts space

 Festivals are a significant and high-profile component of the life of the region.
 Key arts and cultural festivals include: